jbrownlucid/airflow/docs/concepts.rst

 for some basic load balancing and fault tolerance when used in conjunction with retries.

 Airflow also has the ability to reference connections via environment variables from the operating system.
 The environment variable needs to be prefixed with ``AIRFLOW_CONN_`` to be considered a connection.
 When referencing the connection in the Airflow pipeline, the ``conn_id`` should be the name of the variable without the prefix.
-For example, if the ``conn_id`` is named ``POSTGRES_MASTER`` the environment variable should be named ``AIRFLOW_CONN_POSTGRES_MASTER``.
-Airflow assumes the value returned from the environment variable to be in a URI format (e.g. ``postgres://user:password@localhost:5432/master``).
+Note that the ``conn_id`` will be converted to uppercase before looking up the name of the environment.
+For example, if the ``conn_id`` is named ``POSTGRES_MASTER`` (or ``postgres_master``) the environment variable should be named ``AIRFLOW_CONN_POSTGRES_MASTER``.
+Airflow assumes the value returned from the environment variable to be in a URI format
+(e.g. ``postgres://user:password@localhost:5432/master``).

 Queues